fatemae5781/sep10-freedom-project/blog/entry04.md

 <a-entity position="3 1.5 -6" geometry="primitive: tetrahedron" material="color: #0000FF"></a-entity>
 ```

-I moved the diamond to a different position and changed the shape from a cylinder to a tetrahedron (diamond shape), with a blue color.
+I moved the diamond to a different position and changed the shape from a cylinder to a diamond shape, with a blue color.

 ## Example four: